eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Head & Neck Surgery

 • MRI with gadolinium can demonstrate soft tissue changes and reveal perineural spread.

 • Positron emission tomography (PET)–CT fusion study may be helpful in patients who present with N3 nodes with an unknown primary tumor.
 PET-CT scans were able to reveal an unknown primary tumor in 57% of cases compared with CT scan alone, which identified the unknown primary tumor in 23% of cases.
-Despite the increased ability of PET-CT scanning to reveal unknown primary sites, 43% of the primary sites were not identified.8
+Despite the increased ability of PET-CT scanning to reveal unknown primary sites, 43% of the primary sites were not identified.[10]

 • Patients with N3 neck disease are at increased risk for developing distant metastasis.
 Garavello et al (2006) found patients with N3 disease developed distant metastases 29.55% of the time and had a 10.7 times increased risk of developing distant metastases.

 • The lung is the most common site of distant metastasis in head and neck cancer, as supported by both clinical and autopsy studies.
-Chest radiographs had been the standard in the pretreatment evaluation of patient with head and neck cancer; however, its sensitivity is only 50%, while its specificity is 94%.9

 • The incidence of pulmonary malignancy in head and neck cancer is 4.5-14%.
 Secondary lung malignancy is a high risk if the primary tumor originated from the larynx or pharynx.